ShambhaviGoyal/syllabus-calendar/README.md

 - 📤 **Calendar Export**: Export to ICS format for any calendar app
 - 🔗 **Google Calendar Integration**: Direct sync with Google Calendar (optional)
 - 🎨 **Modern UI/UX**: Beautiful glass-morphism design with gradient backgrounds and professional typography
-- 📱 **Mobile Friendly**: Fully responsive design that works on all devices

 ## 🚀 Live Demo